stignano/oauth-server/README.md

 # oauth-server
 Uses OAuth 2.0 for authentication.
 Users stored in MongoDB.
-Minimal front-end with routing.

 Set up to automatically run in production or development environments.
 For local development, run with **npm run dev**.